-When the Land Speaks is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Carla Acevedo-Yates and Steven L. Bridges, Associate Curators.
-Support for this exhibition is provided by the Alan and Rebecca Ross endowed exhibitions fund.
+Field Station: Beatriz Santiago Muñoz is organized by the Eli and Edythe Broad Art Museum at Michigan State University and guest curated by Carla Acevedo-Yates, Marilyn and Larry Fields Curator at the Museum of Contemporary Art Chicago.
+Support for this exhibition is provided by the MSU Federal Credit Union.